-Additionally, although our firm’s main office is in California, we represent clients severely injured as a result of auto collisions in other states throughout the country.
+Although our firm’s main office is in California, we represent clients severely injured due to auto collisions in other states throughout the country.

-In addition to working with a network of attorneys throughout the nation we have cultivated relationships with over the years who are premier attorneys producing excellent results, we can and have been admitted to practice law in other states through a legal process called “pro hac vice”.
+In addition to working with a network of attorneys throughout the nation, we have cultivated relationships who are premier attorneys producing excellent results over the years.
+We can and have been admitted to practice law in other states through a legal process called “pro hac vice.”Pro Hac Vice Appearance

-The Law Offices of Edward A. Smith can appear in other states with the assistance of in-state counsel and/or by making a Pro Hac Vice appearance in a lawsuit.
-Through this process, our expertise in personal injury and medical issues is shared with firms in states where the injury occurred who might assist our office in presenting the case prior to and if necessary through trial.
+Our injury attorneys at AutoAccident.com can appear in other states with the assistance of in-state counsel and/or by making a Pro Hac Vice appearance in a lawsuit.
+Through this process, our expertise in personal injury and medical issues is shared with firms in states where the injury occurred who might assist our office in presenting the case before and, if necessary, through trial.

 A lawyer not licensed to practice law in a particular jurisdiction, but who is licensed in another United States jurisdiction, and who resides outside of the particular jurisdiction shall be permitted to appear pro hac vice, file pleadings, motions, briefs, and other papers and to fully participate in a particular proceeding before a trial or appellate court of that particular jurisdiction if the lawyer complies with certain conditions.

-Pro hac vice admission allows an out-of-state attorney to practice law on a temporary basis as co-counsel with an attorney of that state.
+Pro Hac Vice admission allows an out-of-state attorney to practice law temporarily as a co-counsel with an attorney of that state.

 Nonresident counsel may be permitted to appear in a particular case if the court in which the case is pending determines that admission pro hac vice will serve the interests of the parties and the efficient and just administration of the case.

 You don’t have to restrict your search for an attorney to the area you were injured.
-The Law Offices of Edward A. Smith can help you no matter where your collision took place.
+Our experienced personal injury lawyers at AutoAccident.com can help you no matter where your collision took place.